Virginia Avenue Community Garden Guidelines

 - INTERPRETATION, ENFORCEMENT, DISPUTES AND GRIEVANCES

-- The garden committee shall resolve all disputes as to the interpretation of these rules in its reasonable discretion.
+- The Garden Board shall resolve all disputes as to the interpretation of these rules in its reasonable discretion.

-- The garden committee shall enforce these rules and shall have discretion to enforce or waive any rule on a case-by-case basis.
+- The Garden Board shall enforce these rules and shall have discretion to enforce or waive any rule on a case-by-case basis.
 No individual gardener or any other individual shall have the right to enforce any rule.

-- Gardeners agree to submit grievances regarding other gardeners and garden policy to the garden committee for consideration and review.
-Gardeners agree to abide by the decisions of the garden committee following its review of the grievance.
+- Gardeners agree to submit grievances regarding other gardeners and garden policy to the Garden Board for consideration and review.
+Gardeners agree to abide by the decisions of the garden board following its review of the grievance.

 - RELEASE AND INDEMNIFICATION

 - The garden is a permissive occupant of the land upon which the garden is located.
 The DC Department of Parks and Recreation or any landlord may revoke this permission at any time without notice or compensation.
 Gardeners release any future claims arising as a result of the loss of access to the garden or the plants located therein.

 - Gardeners agree to use the garden at the gardeners’ own risk, and further agree to defend, hold harmless and indemnify the garden, the Garden Board and the garden’s officers, volunteers or assigns, and the District of Columbia Department of Parks and Recreation, and the city of the District of Columbia, from any cost, liability, damage, loss,